 I leaned down a small bit and spoke to Asao, like this we could speak through the crowd.
 “The gate?
 Have you never seen an ember using samurai before?”
 He shook his head.
 Asao must have come from a smaller village if he’s never seen an ember user.
 I continued.
 “So.
 An ember is a piece of lady Amaterasu.
 Her divinity shines in the samurai that she gives it to, and they gain uncanny powers.
 This man is quite famous.
 Lady Amaterasu gave him and his twin brother a shared ember, letting them make a portal between each other.
 Thus, letting the people of Nihon travel from the east to the west almost instantly.”

 Asao’s eyes lit at the thought of supernatural powers.
 He spoke in remembrance.
 “Oh!
 We had a samurai like that pass through our town.
-He could move the earth with his hands.
+He could move the earth with a wave of his hand.
 But I thought he was just a magician or something, that it was fake.”

 We were close to the portal.
 I could only speak one sentence before we passed through.
 “Oh, they’re quite real.”
 Asao stopped for a moment in hesitation, then entered the fog.
 A moment of grey.
 Then the embrace of salty sea air, and the sound of waves crashing against a sandy shore.